 A river catchment is an area with several, often inter-connected, water bodies (rivers, lakes, groundwater and coastal waters).
 Many of the problems facing our water environments are best understood and tackled at a catchment level.
 All our work will be planned and delivered in a way that takes account of the interconnected nature of the ecosystems working across and within river catchments.
-In this way we hope to be able to ensure our work is focussed in the right place and has the desired effect.
-It is a challenge to work in this way as it can mead difficult decisions have to be made as to what can be done and where, but we are confident it is the right approach and will lead to longer term improvements and sustained change in our local environment.
+In this way we hope to be able to ensure our work is focused in the right place and has the desired effect.
+It is a challenge to work in this way as it can mean difficult decisions have to be made as to what can be done and where, but we are confident it is the right approach and will lead to longer term improvements and sustained change in our local environment.